Moose-Man/COMP2042_CW_efymf5/README.md

 refactored Main class to make collisions with bottom wall work properly (added resetCollideFlags(); to if statement where ball hits bottom wall)

+refactored block class to prevent balls from bouncing in the same direction that they are already moving in